Bribery Can Get Harder in Structured Multiwinner Approval Election: Adding Approvals

 Using the above formula, the fact that $f(1,e,t)$ can be computed easily for all values of~$e$ and~$t$, and standard dynamic programming techniques, we can compute $f(m',x_\ell,t_\ell)$ in polynomial time.
 This suffices for completing Step~\ref{alg1:dp1} of the main algorithm and we handle Step~\ref{alg1:dp2} analogously.
 Since all the steps of can be performed in polynomial time, the proof is complete. \end{proof}

-We note that both above theorems also apply to the cases where we can only add approvals for the preferred candidate.
-Indeed, the algorithm from Theorem~\ref{thm:add-approvals-vi} is designed to do just that, and for the algorithm from Theorem~\ref{thm:add-approvals-ci} we can set the price of adding other approvals to be $+\infty$.
+Both above theorems also apply to the cases where we can only add approvals for the preferred candidate.
+The algorithm from Theorem~\ref{thm:add-approvals-vi} is designed to do just that, and for the algorithm from Theorem~\ref{thm:add-approvals-ci} we can set the price of adding other approvals to be $+\infty$.